LIFE STORY

 I would say that Japan should forget about two islands or four islands claims; it should revert to its original demand for a return of all the Kurile Islands, and at a later stage accept the four islands as a concession for dropping the all Kurile demand.

-But in demanding all the Kuriles Tokyo would have to expose some of the US skullduggery before the 1951 San Francisco Peace treaty conference.
+But in demanding all the Kuriles, Tokyo would have to expose some of the US skullduggery before the 1951 San Francisco Peace treaty conference.

 Prime Minister Yoshida’s San Francisco appeal for all the Kuriles included a special plea for the Southern Kuriles in particular.
 It reflected a genuine Japanese belief in their right to the islands.

-But as in most foreign affairs the unusual can often be explained by the secret.
-A secret 1947 Moscow-US deal uncovered by Canadian researcher, Hara Kimie, could be a basis for Tokyo to make a claim that the 1951 Peace Conference demand Japan should give up the Kuriles was compromised,
+A secret 1947 Moscow-US deal uncovered by Canadian researcher, Hara Kimie, could have provided a basis for Tokyo to state that the 1951 San Fransisco Peace Conference demand Japan should give up all the Kuriles was compromised.

-Under this deal, the UN Security Council would create a Trust Territory of the Pacific Islands (TTPI), including Tinian Island, within which the US would not only have administering authority but military rights also.
+Under this 1947 deal, Moscow would not oppose any move in the UN Security Council to create a Trust Territory of the Pacific Islands (TTPI), including Tinian and other Northern Marianas islands.
+Within this Trust Territory the US would not only have administering authority.
+It would also have military rights, something normally forbidden in UN-mandated Trust Territories.

 (The February 1945 promise is carved in stone in the Yalta Lividia gardens, as I found on a visit to the gardens in 2016.)